-- 4.1 A deque (pronounced "deck") is like a queue, except that items may be added and removed from both the front and the rear.
-Write either an array-based or linked implementation for the deque. - 4.2 One solution to the problem of running out of space for an array-based list implementation is to replace the array with a larger array whenever the original array overflows.
+4.1 A deque (pronounced "deck") is like a queue, except that items may be added and removed from both the front and the rear.
+Write either an array-based or linked implementation for the deque.

+- 4.2 One solution to the problem of running out of space for an array-based list implementation is to replace the array with a larger array whenever the original array overflows.
 A good rule that leads to an implementation that is both space and time efficient is to double the current size of the array when there is an overflow.
 Re-implement the array-based List class of Figure 4.2 to support this array-doubling rule. - 4.3 Use singly linked lists to implement integers of unlimited size.
 Each node of the list should store one digit of the integer.
 You should implement addition, subtraction, multiplication, and exponentiation operations.
 Limit exponents to be positive integers.
 What is the asymptotic running time for each of your operations, expressed in terms of the number of digits for the two operands of each function? - 4.4 Implement doubly linked lists by storing the sum of the next and prev pointers in a single pointer variable as described in Example 4.1. - 4.5 Implement a city database using unordered lists.
 Each database record contains the name of the city (a string of arbitrary length) and the coordinates of the city expressed as integer x and y coordinates.
 Your database should allow records to be inserted, deleted by name or coordinate, and searched by name or coordinate.
 Another operation that should be supported is to print all records within a given distance of a specified point.
 Implement the database using an array-based list implementation, and then a linked list implementations.
 Collect running time statistics for each operation in both implementations.
 What are your conclusions about the relative advantages and disadvantages of the two implementations?
 Would storing records on the list in alphabetical order by city name speed any of the operations?
-Would keeping the list in alphabetical order slow any of the operations? - 4.6 Modify the code of Figure 4.18 to support storing variable-length strings of at most 255 characters.
+Would keeping the list in alphabetical order slow any of the operations? - 4.6 Modify the code of Figure 4.19 to support storing variable-length strings of at most 255 characters.
 The stack array should have type char.
-A string is represented by a series of characters (one character per stack element), with the length of the string stored in the stack element immediately above the string itself, as illustrated by Figure 4.35.
+A string is represented by a series of characters (one character per stack element), with the length of the string stored in the stack element immediately above the string itself, as illustrated by Figure 4.34.
 The push operation would store an element requiring i storage units in the i positions beginning with the current value of top and store the size in the position i storage units above top.
 The value of top would then be reset above the newly inserted element.
-The pop operation need only look at the size value stored in position top-1 and then pop off the appropriate number of units.
-You may store the string on the stack in reverse order if you prefer, provided that when it is popped from the stack, it is returned in its proper order.
+The pop operation need only look at the size value stored in position top 1 and then pop off the appropriate number of units.
+You may store the string on the stack in reverse order if you prefer, provided that when it is popped from the stack, it is returned in its proper order. - 4.7 Define an ADT for a bag (see Section 2.1) and create an array-based implementation for bags.
+Be sure that your bag ADT does not rely in any way on knowing or controlling the position of an element.
+Then, implement the dictionary ADT of Figure 4.29 using your bag implementation.

-Figure 4.35 An array-based stack storing variable-length strings.
+Figure 4.34 An array-based stack storing variable-length strings.
 Each position stores either one character or the length of the string immediately to the left of it in the stack.